Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Consenting to sex is not the same as informed consent for treatment.
 In treatment, a clinician obtains consent to act on (treat) the patient in a way that will benefit the patient.
 By contrast, proper consent for sex is mutual and both parties benefit.

 To extend the comparison: a patient’s decision to consent to treatment is generally made by balancing the benefits, harms, and risks to the individual patient.
-The decision to engage in sex often involves consideration of another’s satisfaction—it is not unknown for one spouse to agree to sex to please the other, even […]
+The decision to engage in sex often involves consideration of another’s satisfaction—it is not unknown for one spouse to agree to sex to please the other, even though he […]

 2016-11-21T13:02:41-05:00April 21st, 2015|Ethics, Nursing, nursing perspective, Patients|4 Comments